 Greg Price is a Vancouver based personal injury attorney who has litigated personal injury claims in Oregon and Washington for nearly 30 years.
 The first 11 years of his practice, Greg represented insurance companies in the defense of a variety of personal injury lawsuits.
 Realizing his passion was helping people, not corporations, Greg has exclusively represented injured individuals in their fight for fair compensation against those same insurance companies he previously represented.

-In 2012, Greg became Of Counsel with The Law Offices of Loren S. Etengoff, assisting with the firm’s litigated cases in Oregon and Washington.
+In 2012, Greg became Of Counsel with the Etengoff Pak Law Group, assisting with the firm’s litigated cases in Oregon and Washington.

 As past President of the Clark County Bar Association, Greg has been on the Board of Governors for the Washington State Association for Justice (formerly Washington State Trial Lawyers Association) since 2007 and was appointed as the Treasurer of WSAJ in 2014.
 Greg has given presentations to WSAJ’s Continuing Legal Education programs on such diverse issues as police pursuit cases and the specific legal requirements necessary for resolving the personal injury claims of minor children.
 He is a member of the Multnomah County Bar Association, the Clark County Bar Association, Oregon Trial Lawyers Association, and the American Association for Justice.
 He has been admitted in all Federal Courts in the States of Oregon and Washington for more than 25 years.